alphanodes/additionals/docs/macros/iframe.rst

     Include an Iframe into Redmine.
 If your Redmine is running with HTTPS, only iframes with HTTPS are accepted by this macro.

-    Note: you can only include an iframe, if the website of the iframe url does allow it.
+    Note 1: you can only include an iframe, if the website of the iframe url does allow it.
 If not, you will get a empty page with the HTTP header info:

     ``Load denied by X-Frame-Options: https://your-target-url.com/ does not permit cross-origin framing.``

     Note 2: Your Redmine webserver can also block your iframe includion, check your `Content Security Policy (CSP) <https://developer.mozilla.org/en-US/docs/Web/HTTP/CSP>`_

     :param string url: URL to website
     :param int width: width (default is 100%)